 A word about good fats: Eat them!
 You will not be able to heal your skin properly without them.

 Healthy gut = healthy skin, so get stuck into your good fats.
-Butter is much better for you than margarine, which contains trans fats.
+Goat butter is much better for you than margarine, which contains trans fats.
 Trans fats are artificial nasties which have now been have been associated with greater risk of death and coronary heart disease.
-Butter, on the other hand has no associated increased risk of death, heart disease, stroke, or Type 2 diabetes.
+Goat butter, on the other hand has no associated increased risk of death, heart disease, stroke, or Type 2 diabetes.
 1

 If you’re worried about cholesterol, don’t.
 Recent studies show that butter actually leads to less elevation of blood fats after a meal, even when compared with olive oil.
 2 Why is this the case?
 About 20 percent of the fat in butter consists of short and medium-length fatty acids, which are “good fatty acids.
 These are used directly as energy and so don’t really affect your blood fat level very much.